What is cystic fibrosis?

 What are the symptoms?

 Cystic fibrosis is usually diagnosed at an early age.
-Although the symptoms are not the same for everyone, some common symptoms of a baby who has cystic fibrosis include:
+The symptoms aren't the same for everyone.
+But some common symptoms in a baby who has cystic fibrosis include:

 How is cystic fibrosis diagnosed?

-Most people who have cystic fibrosis have signs of it when they are children.
-In the United States, some states routinely screen newborn babies for cystic fibrosis.
+The doctor will likely notice the signs of cystic fibrosis during a routine exam.
+Some states routinely screen newborn babies for cystic fibrosis.
 Screening tests look for a certain health problem before any symptoms appear.

 How is it treated?

-Experts have not yet found a cure for cystic fibrosis, but new and improved treatments help people who have cystic fibrosis live longer.
 The types of treatment your child receives depends on what kinds of health problems the cystic fibrosis is causing and how your child's body responds to different types of treatment.
-Most people combine medicines, home treatment methods (including respiratory and nutritional therapies), and other specialized care to manage the disease.
+Doctors usually recommend a combination of medicines, home treatment methods (including respiratory and nutritional therapies), and other specialized care to manage the disease.